Central Serous Chorioretinopathy Laser Treatment - Media, PA

 At Infinity Retina, Dr. A'sha Brown is highly experienced in diagnosing and treating symptoms of central serous chorioretinopathy (CSC).
 CSC laser treatment is a procedure that stimulates cells under the retina which reduces fluid leakage and facilitates the body’s removal of excess fluid.
 Dr. Brown will work alongside you during the procedure and provide you with rehabilitative advice to ensure a safe and healthy recovery.

 Central serous chorioretinopathy (CSC) occurs when fluid pools beneath your retina.
 This can cause your retina to detach, causing vision loss.

 What are some common causes of central serous chorioretinopathy?

 While researchers are not definitively sure of the cause of CSC, frequent exposure to corticosteroid drugs like nasal allergy sprays and anti-inflammatory ointments is thought to play a part in its development.
 It’s also possible that severe stress or intense emotions can trigger CSC due to your body’s production of corticosteroids under duress.
 If a specific cause of your condition cannot be determined, Dr. Brown will record it as “idiopathic central serous chorioretinopathy.”

 The most common symptom of central source chorioretinopathy is blurriness in the central vision of one eye.
 It’s also possible that your CSC will show no symptoms at all, and must be detected by your ophthalmologist during an eye exam.

-If your triggers are unavoidable or your CSC remains chronic, you may discuss several therapeutic options with Dr. Parvus, including thermal laser treatment, oral medication, and eye injections.
+If your triggers are unavoidable or your CSC remains chronic, you may discuss several therapeutic options with Dr. Brown, including thermal laser treatment, oral medication, and eye injections.